Canadian Military Engineers: 21st century

 The role of the Canadian Military Engineers has been expanding.
 The regular force component has been expanding the size of their units, due to the current missions of the Canadian Armed Forces.

 In April 1997, Canada's Primary Reserve reorganized into ten brigade groups and in November 1997, the first reserve combat engineer regiment was created by converting an armoured reconnaissance regiment.
 A number of years later the three field engineer regiments, and seven independent field engineer squadrons were reorganized into combat engineer regiments.
 Three Canadian brigade groups had more than one engineer unit, and one (38 Canadian Brigade Group) did not have any units at all.
 Now the field engineer regiments have been redesignated or amalgamated to become combat engineer regiments, and the field engineer squadrons have either been amalgamated to make new combat engineer regiments or reroled as generic engineer squadrons.

 38 CBG previously had 21st Field Engineer Squadron, based in Flin Flon, Manitoba.
 It was however disbanded in 1995.
 In 2003, the Fort Garry Horse in Winnipeg, Manitoba, began hosting what became 31 Engineer Squadron in 2012.
 The brigade formed 46 Engineer Squadron in Saskatoon in 2012, which was a subunit of the North Saskatchewan Regiment until it gained full strength.
 Both squadrons are now subunits of 38 Combat Engineer Regiment.

 The deployment in Afghanistan required considerable use of engineers for road clearance, explosive ordnance disposal, heavy equipment, and combat support.
-By the end of the deployment 16 members of the RCE were killed in Afghanistan.
+By the end of the deployment 16 members of the RCE had been killed in Afghanistan.

 In April 2013, the title Corps of Royal Canadian Engineers was brought back for the army element of the branch.